Web

 });

-• Hide Amount Using the theme object merchant can hide the amount and payment details heading according to his/her needs.
+Using the `theme` object merchant can hide the amount and payment details heading according to his/her needs.

 Checkout.init({